 When you get a new piercing, you’re welcoming a foreign object into your body.
-Sometimes your body isn’t as welcoming as you are.
-It wants to push the foreign object out.
+Sometimes, your body isn’t as welcoming as you are, and it wants to push the foreign object out.

 In the early stages of rejection, your piercing will begin to migrate toward the surface of your skin.
 Eventually, your body will push the piercing to the surface, and your skin will crack open to let it out.